-For tax years beginning in 2002 and 2003, the amount of the credits for electric vehicles and clean fuel vehicle property cannot exceed \$2.5 million in each year.
+For tax years beginning in 2002 through 2004, the amount of the credits for electric vehicles and clean fuel vehicle property cannot exceed \$2.5 million in each year.

-The credit may not reduce the tax to less than the higher of the tax on the minimum taxable income base, or the fixed dollar minimum tax.
+The credit may not reduce the tax to less than the higher of the tax on the minimum taxable income base or the fixed dollar minimum tax.
 Any excess credit may be carried over to the following year or years.
-In lieu of a carryover, any excess credit on electric vehicles or clean fuel vehicle property sold or first leased to a governmental unit may be refunded.
+In lieu of a carryover, any excess credit on electric vehicles or clean fuel vehicle property sold or first leased to a governmental unit may be refunded, or credited as an overpayment to the next tax period.